skip to main content

 What are the benefits of filing as a DBA?

 The benefits vary depending on who is filing.
 A sole proprietor can operate under a name other than their legal name which can have many benefits, including added credibility and professionalism, as well as level of separation or anonymity.
-Filing a DBA also means a sole proprietor can open up a separate bank account under the business name (requirements vary), allowing your customers can make payments to the business itself, instead of to you personally.
+DBA registration allows a sole proprietor to open a separate bank account under the business name (requirements vary by bank), enabling customers to make payments directly to the business rather than to you personally.

 For an established business, a DBA can allow you to conduct business under any number of alternate names in addition to the one filed with the original formation.
 That means as a business expands into other markets or takes on new business ventures, the business owner can add additional names or lines of business with ease.